Sign up for email updates from Visit Garland

 Downtown Parking

 Looking for a place to park for the event?
-Then check out our Downtown Garland parking map!
+Check out our Downtown Garland parking map to find convenient parking options near the celebration.

-We've made it easy for you to find convenient parking spots, so you can spend less time searching and more time enjoying the festivities.
+We've made it easy to locate nearby parking so you can spend less time searching and more time enjoying the festivities.

-ADA parking for the event will be available in the parking garage located behind Garland City Hall.
-Golf cart rides will also be available and can be accessed near the first floor elevator.
+ADA parking will be available in the parking garage located behind Garland City Hall.
+Access to the garage is available only from State Street.

 Sponsors